Marketing Content Myths… and Tips to Write Powerful Content that Works

 5 Common Myths about Promotional Content: Which Do You Believe?

-Following are five of the most common myths people hold that doom marketing copy to ho-hum verbiage that doesn’t engage, doesn’t differentiate and doesn’t sell.
+A man is holding a brush.Following are five of the most common myths people hold that doom marketing copy to ho-hum verbiage that doesn’t engage, differentiate, or sell.

 Myth #1.
 People want to hear about your business.

 They could care less.
 Think about it.
 When people shop, they are looking for a solution to their problem.
-THAT’S what they want to hear about.
+That’s what they want to hear about.
 They only care about what you offer once they see that you might offer them a solution.

 So, don’t start right off talking about your business.
 Talk about what’s important to them.
-THEN move into how your product or service relates to that.
+Then, move into how your product or service relates to that.

 This conventional ‘wisdom’ couldn’t be more wrong!
 Yet everyone repeats it mindlessly like it’s a universal truth.
 It’s based on the fact that most people write copy that isn’t engaging or compelling.
 Then they conclude it should be as short as possible since people aren’t reading it.